Jebarlin7890/Jebarlin7890/README.md

 ## 👨‍💻 About Me

-I'm a **Python Full Stack Developer** focused on building modern, scalable and API-driven web applications.
+I'm a **Python Full Stack Developer** focused on developing modern, scalable and API-driven web applications.

-- 🐍 Developing backend systems using **Python, Django & Django REST Framework**
+- 🐍 Building backend applications with **Python, Django and Django REST Framework**
-- ⚛️ Building frontend applications using **React.js & JavaScript**
+- ⚛️ Developing interactive frontend applications with **React.js and JavaScript**
-- 🔗 Designing and integrating **REST APIs**
+- 🔗 Designing and integrating **REST APIs** for frontend and backend communication
-- ⚡ Implementing background and asynchronous tasks using **Celery**
+- ⚡ Implementing asynchronous and background processing with **Celery**
-- 🚀 Using **Redis** for caching, message brokering and task processing
+- 🔴 Working with **Redis** as a message broker and caching layer
 - 🗄️ Working with **SQL, MySQL and PostgreSQL**
+- ☁️ Deploying applications and backend services using **Microsoft Azure**
-- ☁️ Working with **Microsoft Azure** and cloud-based deployments
+- 🌐 Working with domains, subdomains and production environments
 - 🔄 Integrating third-party APIs and business workflows
 - 🧪 Testing and debugging APIs using **Postman**
-- 🛠️ Using **Git & GitHub** for version control and development workflows
+- 🛠️ Managing source code and development workflows with **Git and GitHub**
 - 🎯 Focused on clean architecture, performance and maintainable code

 ---